On correlation functions for the open XXZ chain with non-longitudinal boundary fields : the case with a constraint: Action of local operators on boundary separate states

 \section{Action of local operators on boundary separate states}

 Using the boundary-bulk decomposition of generalized Bethe states given in Proposition~\ref{prop-new-BB}, we can now compute the action of local operators on these states similarly as in \cite{NicT22}.
 This action is however quite cumbersome due to the fact that we have to deal with generalized gauged transformed bulk and boundary operators.
-To overcome this problem, we identified in \cite{NicT22} a particular basis in the space of local operators on the first $m$ sites of the chain, for which the action on generalized Bethe states happens to have a relatively simple combinatorial form.
-We recall here the form of this basis and compute the action of its elements on states of the form \eqref{Bb-state}, hence generalizing the result of \cite{NicT22} to the case of a general boundary matrix $K_-$.
+To overcome this problem, we identified in \cite{NicT22} a particular basis in the space of local operators on the first $m$ sites of the chain, for which the action on generalized Bethe states happens to have a relatively simple combinatorial form\footnote{ This action is in fact similar to the action of the natural basis of local operators on the usual Bethe states that was obtained in the diagonal case \cite{KitKMNST07}. }.
+We recall here the form of this basis and compute the action of its elements on states of the form \eqref{Bb-state}, hence generalizing the result of \cite{NicT22} to the case of a general boundary matrix $K_{-}$.